Emmanuel Uduaghan: Political career

 Emmanuel Uduaghan was a founding member and chairman of the All Nigeria Congress Association for the Warri South Local Government Area, a founder and executive member of the Grassroots Democratic Movement (GDM), and a foundation member of the PDP.

 On 6 August 1999, the Governor of Delta State James Onanefe Ibori appointed Emmanuel Uduaghan as Commissioner for Health, Delta State.
 In this position he improved the pay of medical staff and upgraded infrastructure.

 On 6 June 2003, Uduaghan was appointed Secretary to the Delta State Government.

 In November 2008, Uduaghan and State Chief Justice Rosaline Bozimo approved establishment of sanitation mobile courts to prosecute sanitation offenders in the State.

 Uduaghan ran again for governor in the 26 April 2011 elections, and was reelected.
 He gained 525,793 votes, while Chief Great Ogboru of the Democratic People's Party (DPP) was the runner-up with 433,834 votes.

 On 29 August 2018 he officially announced he has left PDP for APC.
 However, in 2020, he returned to the PDP.
 In 2022, he announced his retirement from politics.

+On 9 May 2025, Uduaghan rejoined the All Progressives Congress (APC).
+He was officially presented with his membership card at his residence in Delta State by party leaders, including Alero Tenumah, the Delta South APC Women Leader, and George Ino, Chairman of APC Ward 6 in Abigborodo.
+His membership card number is WRN//023/32001.

-Personal lie
+Personal life

 His wife, Roli, is the daughter of Brig.
 General Sunny E. Tuoyo (Rtd), a one time Military Administrator of Ondo State.